 Resources for Locating People

-Below are two PDF eBook publications: Free Sources for "Locating People" How to be Effective! and Catch a Cheating Spouse and Put an End to the Lies written by Wolfgang Grasst, principal Investigator at Washington State Investigators.
+Below are two PDF eBook publications: Free Sources for "Locating People" How to be Effective!
+(OUTDATED version) and Catch a Cheating Spouse and Put an End to the Lies co-authored by Wolfgang Grasst, principal Investigator at Washington State Investigators.
 At the time these eBooks were published, Wolfgang was co-founder and primary investigator of Eye Spy, Inc. (2008) a technology based private investigation firm.

 These eBook publications are free to read and use for entertainment purposes.
 Please be aware that some information contained in these PDF's may be outdated and resource links may have changed.
 Washington State Investigators holds no liability and does not warrant the current status of information contained in these eBooks.